Arrival at the new Istanbul Airport (IST)

 To find them, get out of the airport and pick one that is in the line.
 Taxis in Istanbul are yellow or light blue, do not ride in the car of anyone else.
 Please note that the maximum number of passengers in an Istanbul taxi is 4.

-Be careful, not all Istanbul taxis are honest, especially in touristic areas, sometimes they see the tourists as a way to make some extra Turkish Liras, so one advice, always go by the meter and don’t try to negotiate!
+Be careful, not all Istanbul taxis are honest, especially in tourist areas, sometimes they see tourists as a way to make some extra Turkish Lira, so always use the taximeter and don’t try to negotiate!

-These are the shuttles belonging to the municipality of Istanbul.
+They are the shuttles belonging to the municipality of Istanbul.
 You will find them at the exit of the airport.
 The shuttles operate almost 24/7.
 It is the best option to reach the city center.
-The ticket for Taksim costs 18 TL, payable only by “Istanbulkart” and the ride takes about 100 minutes.
-You will find the machines just in front of the shuttle stop from which you can buy or reload this public transport card which you can then use for all means of transport in town.
+The ticket for Taksim costs 18 TL, that you can pay only by “Istanbul Kart” or bank/credit card, and the ride takes about 1h30.
+You will find the machines just in front of the shuttle stop from which you can buy or reload this public transport card which you can then use for all public transport in town.
 The shuttle makes several stops on the way, (4.Levent Metro – Zincirlikuyu Metrobus – Beşiktaş – Taksim), most people stop in Taksim.